Somya33-debuged/my_first_turtle_project/README.md

 #Difficulties

 It takes a lot of time making the projects , and the most timetaking part for building my projects always had been to dubug my code ..there were also times when I can't find the error or can't get the main idea for the execution of my code ..
 So I had to use the AI sometimes to rectify the error,and seeing it somewhere also boosts my skills on debugging .
+ Moreover, I always feel more thrilled and excited when I learn more about python and to make projects than games..